There's A Glaring Issue With Google's

-Perhaps nothing is a more honest look into our brains than our Google searches.
+Perhaps nothing is a more honest look into our brains than an analysis of our Google searches.
 They are basically everything we want to know when we think no one is looking.
 But someone is watching: Google.
 It remembers everything, and it might just remember 2018 as the most bonkers year of them all.
+Our annus horribilis.

 Advertisement